-- 3. Within two (2) instructional days of receiving the request for a hearing, the Executive Vice President shall notify the South Carolina Technical College System President about the need to convene an ad hoc committee of System Presidents or a three person ad hoc committee from within the System to hear the student's complaint.
-These committees shall be formed to hear specific complaints and a new committee may be formed each time a grievance covered by this procedure is filed. - 2.
-Grievance Committees - a.
+- a.
 When the complaint is against anyone other than the President of a College: - 1.
-Student Grievance Committee- The College President must approve all recommended members.
+Student Grievance Committee The College President must approve all recommended members.
 The committee shall be composed of the following: - a.
 Two students recommended by the governing body of the student body; - b.
 One faculty members recommended by the Chief Academic Officer; - c.
 One Student Services staff member recommended by the Chief Student Services Officer; - d.
-One administrator, other than the Chief Student Services Officer, to serve as the Committee's chairperson; - e.
-The Chief Student Services Officer, or designee, who serves as an exofficio, nonvoting member of the committee. - 2.
-The Chief Student Services Officer, or designee, will send copies of the student's request for a hearing to the committee members, the employee, and the employee's supervisor.
-The employee against whom the grievance was filed has an opportunity to submit his/ her response to the request for a hearing to the Committee prior to the hearing. - 3.
-The Student Grievance Committee's hearing shall be conducted within twenty-one (21) instructional days following the date of the request.
+One administrator, other than the Chief Student Services Officer, to serve as the Committee's chairperson; and - e.
+The Chief Student Services Officer, or designee, who serves as an ex- officio, nonvoting member of the committee. - 2.
+The Chief Student Services Officer, or designee, will send copies of the student's hearing request to the committee members, the employee, and the employee's supervisor.
+The employee against whom the grievance was filed has an opportunity to submit his/her response to the hearing request to the Committee prior to the hearing. - 3.
+The Student Grievance Committee's hearing shall be conducted within twentyone (21) instructional days following the date of the request.
 The chairperson may grant a postponement if either party submits a written request no later than five (5) instructional days prior to the scheduled hearing.
 The chairperson of the Student Grievance Committee, in his/her discretion, may postpone the hearing due to circumstances beyond the control of the parties.
-The re-scheduled hearing must take place within ten (10) instructional days of the date of the previously scheduled hearing. - b.
-When the complaint is against the President of a College: - Ad hoc committee- The President of the South Carolina Technical College System will select three College Presidents from the System to serve on this committee and identify one of the three College Presidents to serve as the chairperson for the hearing.
+The rescheduled hearing must take place within ten (10) instructional days of the date of the previously scheduled hearing.

+When the complaint is against the President of a College:

+- Ad hoc committee The President of the South Carolina Technical College System will select three College Presidents from the System to serve on this committee and identify one of the three College Presidents to serve as the chairperson for the hearing.
 The President of the South Carolina Technical College System may also choose to select a three person ad hoc committee from within the System to hear the student's complaint. - 2.
-The President of the South Carolina Technical College System, or designee, will send copies of the student's request for a hearing to the committee members, and the President at that college.
-The President against whom the grievance was filed has an opportunity to submit his/her response to the request for a hearing to the Committee prior to the hearing. - 3.
+The President of the South Carolina Technical College System, or designee, will send copies of the student's hearing request to the committee members, and the President at that college.
+The President against whom the grievance was filed has an opportunity to submit his/her response to the hearing to the Committee prior to the hearing. - 3.
 The ad hoc committee hearing shall be conducted within twenty-one (21) instructional days following the date of the request.
 The chairperson may grant a postponement if either party submits a written request no later than five (5) instructional days prior to the scheduled hearing.
 The chairperson of the ad hoc committee, in his/her discretion, may postpone the hearing due to circumstances beyond the control of the parties.
 The rescheduled hearing must take place within ten (10) instructional days of the date of the previously scheduled hearing.